Pathlessbark8/mfcfd/examples/single-airfoil-supersonic-with-bsplines-fine/README.md

 3. Copy the makefile from ../

-4. Set the parameter.in file
+4. Set the case.in file